Slip-on shoe: History

-Shoemaker Nils Gregoriusson Tveranger (1874–1953) in Aurland, Norway, introduced his first design around 1908.
+Shoemaker Nils Gregoriusson Tveranger (1874–1953) in Aurland Municipality, Norway, introduced his first design around 1908.
 Tveranger obtained protection for the design.
 N. Tveranger obtained a diploma at the Bergen exhibition in 1910 for his "Aurland shoe".
 The first Aurland shoes were also made with laces and a decorative upper side similar to the brogue shoe.
-Colors were initially natural until approximately 1960 when they were also painted black.
-At age 13 Tveranger went to North America where he learned the craft of shoemaking and returned to Norway at age 20.
+Colors were initially natural until approximately 1960, when they were also painted black.
+At age 13, Tveranger went to North America, where he learned the craft of shoemaking and returned to Norway at age 20.
 Around 1930, Tveranger introduced a new design called the "Aurland moccasin", later renamed the "Aurland shoe".
-This design resembles the moccasins used by the Iroquois as well as the design of moccasin-like shoes traditionally worn by locals in Aurland.
+This design resembles the moccasins worn by the Iroquois as well as the moccasin-like shoes traditionally worn by locals in Aurland.
 These traditional shoes resembled slippers and were useful outdoors in fine weather.
-In 1936 the local shoe handcraft in Aurland was described as a "very old industry" and shoes were sold in large numbers to foreign visitors.
+In 1936, the local shoe handcraft in Aurland was described as a "very old industry", and shoes were sold in large numbers to foreign visitors.
 A 1953 catalog listed about 10 shoe factories in the small village of Aurland.
-When exported to the USA the Aurland shoes were called "Norwegian Moccasins".
+When exported to the USA, the Aurland shoes were called "Norwegian Moccasins".
 The Norwegians began exporting them to the rest of Europe, where they were taken up by visiting Americans, and championed by the American Esquire magazine.
-Some photographs included with the Esquire feature were of Norwegian farmers in a cattle loafing area.
+Some photographs included in the Esquire feature were of Norwegian farmers in a cattle-loafing area.
 The Spaulding family in New Hampshire started making shoes based on this design in the early 1930s, naming them loafers, a general term for slip-on shoes which is still in use in America.
 In 1934, G.H.
 Bass shoemaker of Wilton, Maine started making loafers under the name Weejuns (sounding like Norwegians).
-The distinctive addition was a strip of leather across the saddle with a diamond cut-out.
-Initially only worn in the summer at home, the shoe grew in popularity in America to become a significant part of men's casual shoe wardrobe; in Europe, the style has never reached the same degree of ubiquity.
+These loafers had a distinctive addition: a strip of leather across the saddle with a diamond cutout.
+Initially worn only in the summer at home, the shoe grew in popularity in America, becoming a significant part of men's casual shoe wardrobes; in Europe, the style has never reached the same level of ubiquity.